wscherphof/essix/README.md

 verified through an encrypted hash value in the database.
 The processes for resetting the password, changing the email address, or suspending an account, include an _email verification_ step.
-- Specific request routes can be declaratively shielded from unauthorised access, e.g. `router.PUT("/account/email", secure.Handle(account.ChangeEmail))`
+- Specific request routes can be declaratively shielded from _unauthorised access_, e.g. `router.PUT("/account/email", secure.Handle(account.ChangeEmail))`
 - Specific request routes can be declaratively _rate limited_ (obsoleting the need for [captchas](https://www.owasp.org/index.php/Testing_for_Captcha_(OWASP-AT-012)#WARNING:_CAPTCHA_protection_is_an_ineffective_security_mechanism_and_should_be_perceived_as_a_.22rate_limiting.22_protection_only.21))